 The virgin forests and wildflower meadows mantling the slopes, which one ascends to view Crater Lake, are outstanding attractions enhancing the scenic value of the lake.
 Scattered through the forests of predominantly cone-bearing trees are a few broadleaved species.
-Around numerous springs forming the sources of many creeks on the outer slope of the mountain, the forests give way to colorful meadows of alpine wildflowers.
+Colorful meadows of alpine wildflowers are found around numerous springs which form the sources of many creeks on the outer slope of the mountain.